 But with newer caveats to bear in mind.

-Continue to keep their time in a car seat down: We were instead able to cut a four hour trip to the beach in half by working in a long lunch after the first two hours of driving.
-She no longer snoozes the entire time she’s in a moving vehicle, which is all the better for me as I was not interested in arriving to the beach with a totally thrown-from-her-schedule little tot.
-We scooped up a fast food lunch, and took it to a nearby rest area to eat.
-Most have been renovated to be quite lovely, and are a welcome diversion for cramped butts and legs.
+Continue to keep their time in a car seat down: We were instead able to cut a four-hour trip to the beach in half by working in a long lunch after the first two hours of driving.
+She no longer snoozes the entire time she’s in a moving vehicle, which is all the better for me as I was not interested in arriving at the beach with a totally thrown-from-her-schedule little tot.
+So instead, we scooped up a fast-food lunch and took it to a nearby rest area to eat.
+Most have been renovated to be quite lovely and are a welcome diversion for cramped butts and legs.

 Keep their comfort in mind: If you can plan to go at night when they’re already sound asleep, great!
-Otherwise, it would behoove you to stick to their routine as best as you can.
-Depending on some of your child’s quirks and needs.
-You can hide their favorite toy a day or two prior to the trip and give it to them again in the car.
+Otherwise, it would behoove you to stick to their sleep habits while traveling as best as possible, depending on some of your child’s quirks and needs.
+In addition, hide their favorite toy a day or two before the trip.
+Then give it to them again in the car.
 This newly aware stage of life means they’ll recognize—and be content with—this long-lost lovey or noisemaker.

 Stores in travel areas always have incredibly high mark-ups on items for convenience sake: I’ve seen packs of diapers (I’m talking 28 diapers here, y’all) for upwards of $20 in some areas.
-Do yourself a favor and just pack days in advance.
-When your brain is less frazzled and more likely to have lightbulb moments of, “Oh!
+So do yourself a favor and just pack days in advance when your brain is less frazzled and more likely to have lightbulb moments of, “Oh!
 We might also need this.”